If you show me your product,

 Not theory.
 Not frameworks.

-First-hand experience from the buying office.
+First-hand experience directly from the buying office.

 I didn't study this market.